IshitaGopal/2020_Venezuela_Censorship_Project/README.md

-# The timing of Censorship
+# The Timing of Internet Censorship

 This study analyses the content of the tweets posted by the opposition members of the National Assembly (2015-2017) in Venezuela for the time period between 1st to 31st January, 2019.
 The aim of this analysis is to identify the evolution of